hana-am/Jigglypuff/Readme.md

 - `_income` function will simplify professions into unemployed or active in order to make professions an easier feature for segmentation.
 - `_dayslapsed` function will convert days into numerical values which are more useful for the model.

+## Data Analysis

+### Categorical Variable Analysis

+`RiskDataframe` class will automatically segment the categorical values in order to indicate if the split generates a better accuracy than the whole dataset.
+For categorical values it has been indicated a train of 10% and a test for the 90% of the data frame.

+`seg_data_cat` is a list of columns which shall be specified by the user, in order to indicate the class which columns contains categorical values.

+The method `file.set_train_cat(target_value,seg_data_cat)` will